gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gcc -c -fdump-ada-spec -C /usr/include/time.h
       $ gcc -c *.ads

-will generate, under GNU/Linux, the following files: :file:`time_h.ads`, :file:`bits_time_h.ads`, :file:`stddef_h.ads`, :file:`bits_types_h.ads` which
+generates, under GNU/Linux, the following files: :file:`time_h.ads`, :file:`bits_time_h.ads`, :file:`stddef_h.ads`, :file:`bits_types_h.ads` which
-correspond to the files :file:`/usr/include/time.h`, :file:`/usr/include/bits/time.h`, etc..., and then compile these Ada specs.
+correspond to the files :file:`/usr/include/time.h`, and :file:`/usr/include/bits/time.h` and then compile these Ada specs.
-That is to say, the name of the Ada specs is in keeping with the relative path under :file:`/usr/include/` of the header files.
+The name of the Ada specs is consistent with the relative path under :file:`/usr/include/` of the header files.
 This behavior is specific to paths ending with :file:`/include/`; in all the other cases, the name of the Ada specs is derived from the simple name of the header files instead.

-The :switch:`-C` switch tells ``gcc`` to extract comments from headers, and will attempt to generate corresponding Ada comments.
+The :switch:`-C` switch tells ``gcc`` to extract comments from headers, and attempt to generate corresponding Ada comments.

 If you want to generate a single Ada file and not the transitive closure, you can use instead the :switch:`-fdump-ada-spec-slim` switch.